 The optimal steps as follows, are required to obtain from Prof. Dr. Burkhard Stiller a MBM.

-- Prepare your plan of studies (lectures and timing) in the Master program of the IFI on paper.
+a.
+Your plan of studies (lectures and term-based timing) in the Master program of the IFI in an XLS sheet, cf. below for instructions on how to complete the template provided.

-- Select one of the standard topics below.
+b.
+Determine one of the standard topics below to be taken.

 2. Standard Topics